department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="apply-coe-discharged-reserves">Discharged member of the Reserves and were never activated</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="apply-coe-discharged-reserves">Discharged member of the Reserves who was never activated</button>
 <div id="apply-coe-discharged-reserves" class="usa-accordion-content">

-If you're a **discharged member of the Reserves** and were **never activated**, you'll need:
+If you are a **discharged member of the Reserves** and were **never activated**, you'll need:

 - A copy of your latest annual retirement points, **and**
 - Proof of your honorable service